What is Cash Conversion Cycle?

-The Cash Conversion Cycle measures the approximate number of days it takes a company to convert its inventory into cash after a sale to a customer.
+The Cash Conversion Cycle is an estimate of the approximate number of days it takes a company to convert its inventory into cash after a sale to a customer.

 Table of Contents

-The cash conversion cycle (CCC) measures the amount of time required for the company to clear out its stored inventory, turn its outstanding accounts receivables (A/R) balance into cash, and how long the payment date to suppliers for goods/services received can be pushed out.
+The cash conversion cycle measures the time required for the company to clear out its stored inventory, turn its outstanding accounts receivables (A/R) balance into cash, and how long the payment date to suppliers for goods/services received can be pushed out.

 The “cycle” refers to the process companies undergo in purchasing inventory, selling the inventory to customers on credit (i.e., accounts receivable), and collecting cash payments from these customers.